yikai82/course_note_DSI_AI_ML/how_to_Git-02-guide.md

 ```
 ### Later, you learn that the branch name 'assignment' needs to be renamed to assignment-one

-`Solution`: Rename the oen on the GitHub, and then update the local repo
+**Solution:** Rename the oen on the GitHub, and then update the local repo

 ```bash
 git status # check your HEAD
 git switch [branch.name]  # move HEAD to branch assignment